Working Papers

 Environmental Disclosures in Global Supply Chains

-Countries committed to environmental goals, such as mitigating global warming, face the challenge that pollution and emissions originate to a large extent from activities in foreign countries.
-While governments may attempt to tax domestic firms' sourcing of inputs from brown international firms, such approaches often have to rely on voluntary disclosures by the foreign trade partners.
-Addressing this issue, we examine a government's optimal regulatory policy when domestic firms' international supply chain partners set their own disclosure standards.
-We show that tax schedules should generally be a non-linear function of the disclosed externalities, contrasting with current practices in carbon credit markets.
-Our analysis characterizes how domestic households' exposure to the damages associated with global externalities shape both a government's optimal regulatory interventions and the granularity of foreign firms' voluntary disclosures.
+Economies committed to environmental goals, such as mitigating global warming, face the challenge that pollution and emissions originate to a large extent from activities in foreign countries.
+While governments may attempt to tax domestic firms' sourcing of inputs from brown international firms, such approaches often have to rely on voluntary disclosures by foreign trade partners.
+Addressing this issue, we examine international supply chain partners' disclosure choices and their interplay with a domestic government's optimal regulatory policies.
+Such disclosures are key to SCOPE-3 emissions calculations and meaningful ESG ratings.
+Contrary to regulations implemented via carbon credit markets, optimal policies in our environment account for endogenous information asymmetries and the exercise of market power.
+Our analysis characterizes how domestic households' exposures to global externalities shape both a government's optimal regulations and the precision of foreign firms' voluntary disclosures.

 Large Shareholders and Financial Distress